 Why I will not work in the advertising industry forever

-I will not work in the advertising industry forever because the advertising industry is irreversibly contracting and will soon totally collapse.
-It is a common conception that social technology (and the free exchange of digital information) have “changed” advertising, presenting “new challenges” for marketers and the enormous [prestigious] agency world.
+It is common conception that social technology (and the free exchange of digital information) have “changed” advertising, presenting “new challenges” for marketers and the enormous, esteemed agency world.
 This, I argue, is a vast mischaracterization.
-The advertising industry is not changing; the entire concept of interrupting consumer content consumption with a brand message, upon which the advertising industry has been built, is completely over.
+The advertising industry is not changing; the entire concept of consumer content interruption, upon which the advertising industry has been built, is obsolete.

 Unfortunately, this is not how content consumption works anymore.
 In a sense, we are in a post-media society.
 Content is not delivered through channels with a single access point, it is accessed directly making it impossible to regulate.
 And yet, we hold on to the same antiquated concept of interruption.
 It is no coincidence and is extremely telling that advertisers call this new world “social media.”
 This phrase demonstrates the immense misunderstanding of the new content environment by anyone who uses it.